In Kyrgyzstan

 Tuura Tash

-Batken: At the southern end of the village of Bujum lie a burial site which date from between the 2nd century BC and the 3rd century AD.
+Batken: At the southern end of the village of Bujum lies a burial site which dates from between the 2nd century BC and the 3rd century AD.

 Turkestan Range

-Batken: Glaciers, spectacular scenery eroded by wind and ice and tremendous temperature changes created peaks such as Asan (4200m) and Iskander (5120m) that look like a row of sharks teeth, surrounded by lush pastures, with a wide range of fauna and flora.
+Batken: Glaciers, spectacular scenery eroded by wind and ice and tremendous temperature changes have created peaks such as Asan (4200m) and Iskander (5120m) which look like a row of sharks' teeth, surrounded by lush pastures, with a wide range of plant and animal life.